UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: A Dynamic Environment
-* Environment modules provide for the dynamic modification of the user's environment via module files, such as the location of the application's executables, its manual path, the library path, and so forth.
+* Environment modules provide for the dynamic modification of the user's environment via module files, such as the location of the application's executables, manual path, libraries, and so forth.
 * Modulefiles also have the advantages of being shared on many users on a system (such as an HPC system) and easily allowing multiple installations of the same application but with different versions and compilation options.
 * Check the current environment with the `env` (environment) command.
 -- *Slide End* --